Stafford power station: History

-Stafford power station was operated under the direction of the Central Electricity Board from 1 April 1934.
+Stafford power station was bought by the North West Midlands Joint Electricity Authority in April 1930, and was operated under the direction of the Central Electricity Board from 1 April 1934.
 From 1935 it was used as a standby station.

 Equipment specification

 The original plant at Stafford power station comprised Marshall compound engines coupled by ropes to Elwell-Parker dynamos.
 In 1898 the generating capacity was 198 kW and the maximum load was 80 kW, there were 6,200 lamps on the circuits.

 Plant 1923

 By 1923 the generating plant comprised: